software-students-fall2022/specification-exercise-team-7/README.md

 ## Stakeholders

 See instructions.
 Delete this line and replace with the name(s) of the stakeholder(s) you interviewed and lists showing their goals/needs, and problems/frustrations.

+* Nolan Song: as a casual cook
+- want to cook as fast as possible
+- only go to groceries when he have plenty free time
+- do not want to spend time watching video
+- a lot recipe is received from grandma
+- simple or complex does not matter very much, time do

+* Zoe Yang: as a newbie
+- want to cook easy but delicious foods
+- are willing to get ingredients as fast as possible
+- prefer detailed instructions with datas

 ## Product Vision Statement